LWest001/ReactWeatherApp/README.md

 ## Features

 - Lookup by postal code
-- Current and hourly weather data
+- Current, hourly forecast, and 7-day forecast weather data
 - Filter data type using the slider at the top of the results page
 - Dynamic background image based on current weather and day vs. night
 - Desktop and mobile support